erathaowl/python-verboselogs/README.rst

                  created with level WARNING).   set to NOTSET its effective level will be inherited from
                                                 the parent logger.
-SPAM      5      Way too verbose for regular
+TRACE      5      Way too verbose for regular
                  debugging, but nice to have
                  when someone is getting
                  desperate in a late night